Topics Covered in this Blog:

 - What Does a Blood Clot in Your Leg Feel Like?

-- How to Reduce Your Risk for Blood Clot in Leg
+- How to Reduce Your Risk for Blood Clots in the Leg

 - Lower Your Risk for Blood Clots at USA Vein Clinics

 Blood clots, also known as venous thromboembolism, are a relatively common, treatable occurrence.
-Nevertheless, when a blood clot develops in a leg, arm, or elsewhere in the body, it is considered a serious health issue.
-Understanding the signs and symptoms of blood clots can help you know when to seek potentially life-saving treatment.
+Blood clots are considered a serious health issue.
+Understanding the signs and symptoms of blood clots can help you know when to seek treatment.

-If you suffer from vein disease, you may be at increased risk of developing blood clots, particularly blood clots in the legs.
-Below, we discuss risk factors, symptoms, and potential complications of venous thromboembolism.
-For additional information, we recommend consulting a vein specialist.
+If you suffer from vein disease, your risk of developing blood clots in the legs is increased.
+Chronic venous insufficiency causes blood to pool in the veins instead of flowing properly back to the heart.
+Know your risk factors, symptoms, and potential complications of venous thromboembolism.
+For additional information, schedule a consultation with a vein specialist.

 Venous Thromboembolism

-While anyone can develop a blood clot, some significant risk factors make you more likely to have one.
-The most significant is a recent surgery or hospitalization; about half of the people who experience a blood clot have had one or both.
-Being immobile (such as during an illness) can also raise your risk.
+While anyone can develop a blood clot in the leg, some significant factors increase your risk.
+The most significant risk is a recent surgery or hospitalization.
+Being immobile can also raise your risk.

-Other risk factors for developing blood clots include:
+Other risk factors for developing blood clots in the leg include:

 - A recent injury to the leg

-- Underlying health conditions, such as heart disease, high blood pressure, cancer, and sickle cell disease
+- Underlying health conditions such as heart disease, high blood pressure, or cancer

 - Taking oral contraceptives or hormone replacement therapy